WinVector/Examples/LogisticOmit/logistic_omit.md

-I would like to illustrate a way which omitted variables interfere in [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) inference.
+I would like to illustrate a way which omitted variables interfere in [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) inference (or coefficient estimation).
 These effects are different than what is seen in [linear regression](https://en.wikipedia.org/wiki/Linear_regression), and possibly different than some expectations or intuitions.